dsolis2/python_programs/README.md

 # python_programs
-This repo is a collection of random python programs
+This repo is a collection of random python programs:

+String and file manipulation